Calculation of the energies of the multideterminant states of the nitrogen vacancy center in diamond with quantum Monte Carlo: Results

 \subsubsection{Total energies}

 Figure \ref{figure: 64 atom multiplet results} shows DMC results of the vertical excitation energies $\Delta$ of states in $3A_2$, $1E$, $1A_1$, and $3E$ for a representative set of wavefunctions.
-The results are for $63$- and $215$-atom simulation cells.
-Also results in the $63$-atom cell with backflow corrections are presented.
-In both cell sizes, excitations with the Slater-Jastrow wave functions are calculated with $4$ different sets of DFT orbitals, as distinguished in Fig. \ref{figure: orbital bands}.
-The results are shown relative to the lowest energy obtained for the $3A_2$ state in the given cell.
+The Slater-Jastrow results are for $63$- (a) and $215$-atom (b) simulation cells.
+Results with backflow in the $63$-atom cell are also presented (c).
+In both cell sizes, excitations are calculated with $4$ different sets of DFT orbitals, as distinguished in Fig. \ref{figure: orbital bands}: PBE S.U., PBE S.R., HSE S.U., and HSE S.R., presented in this order in the panels (a) and (b).
+The $S_z=0$ projections of the triplet states are shown only with HSE06 S.R. orbitals.
+In panel (c), the energies of the $S_z=0$ states are computed with S.R. orbitals and the $S_z=1$ states with S.U. orbitals.
+In each panel the results are shown relative to the lowest energy obtained for the $3A_2$ state in the given cell.

 We can see that the lowest $3A_2$ ground-state energies are obtained for the $S_z=1$ projection with S.U.
 HSE06 orbitals in both cell sizes.
 According to the variational principle these sets of orbitals have the lowest fixed-node errors.
 We tried to optimize the nodal surface errors further by altering the exchange mixing parameter $\alpha$ in the HSE06 functional, but found no changes in $3A_2\rightarrow 3E$ excitation with exchange parameters between $\alpha=0.15$-$0.25$ within the statistical errorbar of $0.7$ eV.